haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 It was her garden.

-He locked th’ door an’ dug a hole and buried th’ key.
+He locked the door and dug a hole and buried the key.

 There’s Mr Medlock’s bell ringing—I must run.”